Vualto/vudrm-public-docs/docs/source/integrations/mobile/android-widevine-sdk.md

 If you believe you have found any other issue, please contact us at support@vualto.com

 ## Release Notes

+v0.3.5 (build 277) on 07/08/2019

+- Update license server DNS
+- Replaces instances of assetName and assetID with contentID to be consistent across DRM platform

 v0.3.4 (build 272) on 22/05/2019

 - Widevine Offline Implementation – Download asset and license, and play downloaded asset offline with saved license.